 Massage personnalisé – Personalized body massage

-A luxurious massage was added to my regimen the last three days of the “cure.”
+A luxurious massage was added to my regimen during the last three days of the “cure.”
 It couldn’t have been more welcomed after a mud bath.
-I’ve never been a big fan of massages, but this masseuse made a believer out of me.
+I’ve never been a big fan of massages, but this masseuse made me believe.
 Perhaps I enjoyed it because I was already so relaxed.
 Whatever the reason, I needed to be reminded more than once that my time was up.